jl4syth/td-unit5/README.md

 # td-unit5
-A unit focusing on building an interactive photo gallery as a final project.
+A unit focusing on Grid, JavaScript and building an interactive photo gallery as a final project.